phcaramori/live-telemetry-testing/README.md

-Hi
+# Hi!

-Current best test is on websocket-live-test.py Description in code have fun!
+Current best test is on websocket-test-live.py

+Description in code

+Have fun!